How to Calm Yourself Down Before a Day Surgery Procedure

-It is absolutely normal to be nervous when facing surgery, even minor procedures.
+It is absolutely normal to be nervous when facing surgery, even if it's a minor procedure.
 Despite knowing that millions of surgeries are done daily with relatively few complications, it is often difficult to calm yourself before surgery procedures.

-Day surgery refers to an operation that is done on an outpatient basis- that is, no hospital stay after the recovery room is required.
-Some people find it reassuring to know that they will be back in their own home right after surgery and some people get more nervous knowing that no medical professionals will be around to monitor them or care for them.
+Day surgery refers to an operation that is done on an outpatient basis—that is, no hospital stay after the recovery room is required.
+Some people find it reassuring to know that they will be back in their own home right after surgery, whereas some people get more nervous knowing that no medical professionals will be around to monitor them or care for them.

 Not everyone who faces surgery will be perfectly healthy.
 But, if your surgery is scheduled at an outpatient surgery center, or if you are slated to go home after surgery, then your doctors have determined that you are not among the sickest of patients or are not undergoing a terribly high-risk surgery.